Murder of the Grimes sisters: Autopsies

-No obviously fatal wounds were discovered upon either girl's body, and toxicology reports revealed that neither girl had been drunk, drugged, or poisoned prior to her death.
+No obviously fatal wounds were discovered on either girl's body, and toxicology reports revealed that neither girl had been drunk, drugged, or poisoned prior to her death.
 No items of the sisters' clothing were ever found, although their bodies were described by the pathologists as being markedly clean.
 The autopsies would also discover that Barbara had likely engaged in sexual intercourse—either consensually or unconsensually—around the time of her death, although no evidence of forcible molestation was found.
-The official death certificates of both Barbara and Patricia would list their cause of death as being murder; the specific means of which, in both cases, was listed as being "secondary shock" resulting from exposure to low temperatures, which had reduced each girl's body temperature "below the critical level compatible with life."
+The official death certificates of both Barbara and Patricia would list their cause of death as murder; the specific means of which, in both cases, was listed as "secondary shock" resulting from exposure to low temperatures, which had reduced each girl's body temperature "below the critical level compatible with life."
 (Note: Although the official pathological report attributed the girls' deaths to exposure, in an interview given to the News and Courier, one of the doctors referred to the deaths as "brutal homicides", adding: "Those girls could not have died naturally.")

 One of the coroners to perform the autopsies, Walter McCarron, surmised the sisters' bodies had lain undiscovered behind the guard rail on German Church Road for many days before their eventual discovery, stating that the bodies' markedly preserved condition given the time interval between their disappearance and discovery had been due to the frigid temperatures in the weeks prior to January 22, adding that this had been due to recent snowfalls and the frigid climate.
 McCarron also concluded the girls' bodies had lain undiscovered for more than three weeks because a layer of snow had blanketed the area on January 9, and that this snowfall had rapidly melted in the days immediately prior to their discovery.